What I love about EFT Tapping for Teens

 It took a while for me to really appreciate EFT Tapping (officially, Emotional Freedom Techniques).
 At first, I was definitely hesitant about this “new” modality as more and more novel techniques are getting discovered and shared with the world.
 Coming from an evidence-based background and being personally very sensitive about the fact that not all modalities work for everyone and the harm that fixating on one can cause, I definitely wanted to do my due diligence before deciding if this was truly a helpful one.

 As someone who had limited support in navigating my own learning related challenges in school and limits to accessing truly good information and resources to support myself, I found this to be a deeply fulfilling option.
-While not all techniques can be good and helpful for everyone, it’s so wonderful to see how EFT tapping can be deeply helpful in a world where we continue to face challenges globally and internally.
+While not all techniques can be good and helpful for everyone, it’s so wonderful to see how EFT tapping can be deeply helpful as an option in a world where we continue to face challenges globally and internally.
 I hope to spread the information of these effective alternative methods and create more of a conversation for efficacy of good methods.

 For those who want to explore deeper, you can reach me via email anytime.
 Here are some links that I found particularly helpful to explore the research base: